-Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-2021)

 When parents are partners in their children's education, the results are improved student achievement, better school attendance, reduced dropout rates and decreased delinquency.
 Years of research have shown that parents who are actively involved with their child's education have children who do well in school.
 Parents and families can make a big difference in the education of young people.
 The plan to accomplish this at Twila Reid Elementary School is the School-Parent Compact.
 When parents, students, and school personnel work together, student achievement is gained.
-Twila Reid partners with the community and parents to provide a wonderful learning environment.
+Twila Reid partners with the community and parents to provide a rich, safe learning environment.

 Parents can become involved in several ways.
-The School Site Council is a council of parents, teachers, classified staff and the principal who monitor the implementation of the School Plan for Student Achievement and generally act as an advisory and decision-making body for the school's many programs.
+The School Site Council is a council of parents, teachers, classified staff and the principal who monitor the implementation of the Single Plan for Student Achievement and generally act as an advisory and decision-making body for the school's many programs.
 The English Language Advisory Committee gives input about the needs of our English language learners and is composed of parents, teachers, and the principal.

 The PTA (Parent Teacher Association) is also an integral part of the school's support services through its work as parent volunteers, as program fund-raisers, and as a school-parent communication resource.
-The PTA also provides community involvement opportunities for our community after school hours like our family movie nights, book fairs, book bingo nights and other fun events.
+In typical years, the PTA also provides community involvement opportunities for our community after school hours like our family movie nights, book fairs, book bingo nights and other fun events.

-Parents are welcomed on campus as classroom volunteers, and to school events such as award ceremonies, Read Across America, classroom celebrations, etc. All parents are kept informed of meetings and events with our Blackboard system, and our District Website.
+In typical years, parents are welcomed on campus as classroom volunteers, and to school events such as award ceremonies, Read Across America, classroom celebrations, etc. All parents are kept informed of meetings and events with our Blackboard system, and our District Website.
 The website lists the following ways parents can be involved: attend parent/teacher conferences, read a story to a small group, help in the library, attend PTA meetings and help at activities, help with Book Fairs, put up a bulletin board, chaperone a field trip, support PTA fund-raisers, make copies for teachers, share your job/profession, video student performances, help with school programs, attend parent education classes, help in the classroom, attend advisory committee meetings, participate on school-level advisory committees.
+This year we have changed our usual events and opportunities based on health and safety guidelines given by the California Department of Public Health recommendations to help stop the spread of COVID-19.